 - b) Deferment of enrolment To defer or suspend enrolment means to temporarily put studies on hold (adjourn, delay, postpone).
 Providers do this by notifying the Department of Education, PRISMS of the deferment of enrolment.
 A student may request a temporary deferment to his or her enrolment on the grounds of compassionate or compelling circumstances.
-A provider may also initiate suspension of a student's enrolment due to misbehaviour of the student. - c) Exclusion from class when s student is not allowed to attend classes for a period of tiem by may access learning material offline. - d) Suspension from attending school when a student is removed from school or class for a period of time.
+A provider may also initiate suspension of a student's enrolment due to misbehaviour of the student. - c) Exclusion from class when a student is not allowed to attend classes for a period of time but may access learning material offline - d) Suspension from attending school when a student is removed from school or class for a period of time.
 After a suspension, they will return to school or class.
 When considering suspending a student, the Principal must take into account the disruption to your child's learning, their disability, home circumstances, educational needs. - e) Suspension of enrolment To suspend enrolment means to temporarily put studies on hold (adjourn, delay, postpone).
 Providers do this by notifying the Department of Education, through PRISMS of the suspension of enrolment.
 A student may request a temporary suspension to his or her enrolment on the grounds of compassionate or compelling circumstances.
 A provider may also initiate suspension of a student's enrolment due to misbehaviour of the student.
 It is important to note the meanings of the terms for this context suspension of enrolment is not necessarily due to misbehaviour suspension of enrolment may also be initiated by the student. - f) Cancellation of enrolment The provider notifies the Department of Education through PRISMS that it wishes to permanently cancel (terminate) the student's enrolment.
-Once this process is complete, the student's CoE status will be listed as 'cancelled'. - g) PRISMS The Provider Registration and International Student Management System (PRISMS) is the system used to process information given to the Secretary of DEST by registered providers.
+Once this process is complete, the student's CoE status will be listed as 'cancelled'. - g) PRISMS The Provider Registration and International Student Management System (PRISMS) is the system used to process information given to the Secretary of DEST by registered providers - h) Day Any day including weekends and public holidays on or out of term time - Extenuating Circumstances events that are sudden, significantly disruptive and beyond your control e.g. the student's health or well-being, or the well-being of others, is likely to be at risk.